 - Once you have all your ingredients prepped, it is time to start assembling.
 It is dead simple – just put a dollop of your toppings on each of the toasts.

 - Add a bit more flavor and color to your bruschetta and you can do that with microgreens.
 These can be harvested right after sprouting so they will be super concentrated with flavors but have a nice tender mouthfeel.

 - Pinch the tops and cut along the base then sprinkle them on top.
 In this bruschetta recipe, we used mustard, radish, and kale microgreens.

-So, there you have it, if you’re interested in growing your own ingredients for your at-home recipes like we’ve done here, we recommend you check out our how-to videos, our bruschetta recipe with microgreens Youtube video (coming soon!), or our microgreens growing kits.
+So, there you have it, if you’re interested in growing your own ingredients for your at-home recipes like we’ve done here, we recommend you check out our how-to videos, our bruschetta recipe with microgreens Youtube video linked above, or our microgreens growing kits.